 The short answer is — no.

-Storage is a premium, whether you’re running out of a large facility or small one.
+Storage is a premium, whether you’re running out of a large facility or a small one.
 Space is expensive, with the cost of rent, security, maintaining stable environmental conditions for your cargo, and so on, to contend with.
 Storage locations also need the deployment of specialized equipment and infrastructure such as cranes, forklifts, and shelving or racks, all of which are capital costs.
 In a global economy rife with cut-throat competition and shrinking margins, you need to run your supply chain, and by extension, use elements such as your supply chain assets and storage space as efficiently as possible.

 Optimizing Returnable Transport Item (RTI) cycle times would be one step closer toward every supply chain manager’s ultimate goal of fulfilling Just-in-time (JIT) delivery commitments with a 100% reliability.